scala/scala3/docs/docs/reference/contextual/type-classes.md

 ### Summary

-The definition of a _typeclass_ is expressed via a parameterised type with abstract members, such as a `trait`.
+The definition of a _type class_ is expressed via a parameterised type with abstract members, such as a `trait`.
-The main difference between object oriented polymorphism, and ad-hoc polymorphism with _typeclasses_, is how the definition of the _typeclass_ is implemented, in relation to the type it acts upon.
+The main difference between object oriented polymorphism, and ad-hoc polymorphism with _type classes_, is how the definition of the _type class_ is implemented, in relation to the type it acts upon.
-In the case of a _typeclass_, its implementation for a concrete type is expressed through a `given` term definition, which is supplied as an implicit argument alongside the value it acts upon.
+In the case of a _type class_, its implementation for a concrete type is expressed through a `given` term definition, which is supplied as an implicit argument alongside the value it acts upon.
 With object oriented polymorphism, the implementation is mixed into the parents of a class, and only a single term is required to perform a polymorphic operation.

-To conclude, in addition to given instances, other constructs like extension methods, context bounds and type lambdas allow a concise and natural expression of _typeclasses_.
+To conclude, in addition to given instances, other constructs like extension methods, context bounds and type lambdas allow a concise and natural expression of _type classes_.